eoinkelly/notes/elasticsearch/elasticsearch.md

 GET /megacorp/_doc/_search?q=last_name:Smith # filter those documents based on a field

-# exaclty same as line above (but using the query DSL)
+# exactly same as line above (but using the query DSL)
 # notice this is a GET request with a body.
 ES authors are fine with this.
 GET /megacorp/_doc/_search
 {